| Type: | Package |

 b |

 The rational denominator coefficients.
-When using Chebyshev
+Same semantics as

 aMono |

-rational numerator coefficients for monomial expansion in |
+polynomial or rational numerator coefficients for monomial expansion in

 bMono |